jerryp-hfut/DerainUNet-MS/README.md

 To test the model with your own images:

 1. Place your input images in the `imgs/` folder.
+2. Make sure the `unet_best.ckpt` is placed in the root folder.
-2. Run the test script:
+3. Run the test script:

 ```bash
 python test.py